Measure Cloud Security Posture and Compliance Position with Saner CSPM

 From the tabular listing, you have an option to:

 - Select Benchmarks for which you want create rules.
-Click Next and begin to select rules that align with security standard
+Click Next and begin to select rules that align with the security standard

 - Update the Severity of Benchmarks.
 Click the Edit button under the Severity column and set the severity level.